SaraLerma/The-Pragmatic-Programmer/README.md

 # Chapter 6.
 Concurrency

 **Concurrency** (software mechanism) is when the execution of two or more pieces of code act as if they run at the same time.
 To have concurrency, you need to run code in an environment that can switch execution between different parts of your code when it is running.
 This is often implemented using things such as fibers, threads, and processes.

 **Parallelism** (hardware concern) is when they do run at the same time.
 To have parallelism, you need hardware that can do two things at once.
 This might be multiple cores in a CPU, multiple CPUs in a computer, or multiple computers connected together.

 Concurrency is a requirement if your application needs to deal with asynchronous things.

-## 33. Breaking temporal coupling
+## 33. Breaking Temporal Coupling

 There are two ways of coupling dependencies and two temporary coupling, which happens when your code imposes a sequence on things that are not required to solve the problem at hand.